-- T{J(max)} is maximum junction temperature (°C) - T{A(max)} is maximum ambient temperature (°C) (49)
+$T{J(max)}$ is maximum junction temperature (°C).

+$T{A(max)}$ is maximum ambient temperature (°C).

-Additional power losses occur in the regulator circuit because of the inductor ac and dc losses and trace resistance that impact the overall efficiency of the regulator.
+There are additional power losses in the regulator circuit due to the inductor ac and dc losses and trace resistance that impact the overall efficiency of the regulator.